Benchmarking World-Model Learning with Environment-Level Queries: AutumnBench Challenge Formulation

 \section{AutumnBench Challenge Formulation}

-This section provides the formal definitions of the three challenge types in AutumnBench: masked frame prediction, change detection, and planning.
-For each challenge type, we define the task structure, scoring function, and empirical difficulty measurements using a random agent baseline.
+This section provides the formal definitions of the three task types in AutumnBench: masked frame prediction, change detection, and planning.
+For each task type, we define the task structure and scoring function.

-To characterize task difficulty, we evaluate a random agent that selects uniformly among six action types: click, up, down, left, right, and no-op.
-When the agent selects click, it uniformly samples a grid position.
-We approximate the random agent's performance using approximately 50 samples per environment with a 1000-step timeout.
-For masked frame prediction tasks, the random agent selects uniformly over six answer options, yielding a chance probability of 1/6. \Cref{tab:random_agent_probabilities} reports per-environment random agent baseline results.